Praqma/staci/README.md

 ## Important information
 - Remember to turn off SE-LINUX and Apparmor.
 - Setting up MySQL is now done with the script ./bin/init-mysql.sh and ran automaticly by install.sh
-- You need to install mysql client.
-I'm working on using a doker image instead.

 ## TO-DO's
 - Create a guideline for how to use Atlassian tools in Docker.
 Never use localhost, always use the dockerhost ip